QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 * **Component Security** The Central Repository contains cryptographic hashes and PGP signatures that can be used to verify the authenticity and integrity of software components served and supports connections in a secure manner via **HTTPS**.
+* **Performance** The Central Repository is exposed to the users globally via a high performance content delivery network of servers.

+In addition to the Central Repository, there are a number of major organizations, such as Red Hat, Oracle or the Apache Software foundation, which maintain separate additional repositories.
+Best practice to facilitate these available repositories with Nexus Repository Manager OSS is to proxy and cache the contents on our own network.

+###### Component Coordinates and the Repository Format